Bull Headed Lyre of Ur: Restoration

 The plating of the bull's head had collapsed and torn once the wooden core had deteriorated.
 The bitumen of the front panel had been pulverized, dislodging the shell inlay.
 Both were originally restored at the British Museum.
 When they arrived at the Penn Museum a new sound box was created, and painted by watercolorist M. L. Baker.

 Its excavator, L. Woolley, visited the museum in 1955, and remarked that the reproduction soundbox seemed too large.
 Measurements of the lyre's imprint taken during the excavation later verified this observation.

 The museum created a new sound box drawing from these measurements in 1976.
 The restoration was intended only to recreate the outward appearance of the original lyre; the restoration was not intended to recreate a playable instrument, nor to approximate the sound quality of the original.
 A different, functioning replica of it is being played as part of a touring ensemble.

-That same year, plans to clean and enhance the appearance of the head and plaque lead to the discovery of extensive deterioration.
+That same year, plans to clean and enhance the appearance of the head and plaque led to the discovery of extensive deterioration.
 In 1977, work began to restore the bull head and the plaque.
 The head was dismantled and reassembled to expose more of the original work, straighten the ears, and preserve the integrity of the construction.

 Additional fragments from the field which had been mistakenly omitted from the lyre's parts-list were re-incorporated into the design, and plaster from the first restoration was removed.
 Following some experimentation a type of polyethylene glycol wax found to fill the head, which preserves its strength and is removable.
 These processes, along with X-Rays, have uncovered new information about the head's construction.

 After the sound box's second reconstruction, the lyre's size increased by about a third, suggesting that the lyre must have been steadied by a second person in order for it to be played.
 This matches the second image of the adjoining plaque which shows two creatures playing in this manner.